-Gary Fernandez is a graphic artist, illustrator, printmaker and object maker based in New York City.
+Gary Fernández is a visual artist combining sculpture, printmaking and illustration.
 Best known for his intricate, boldly graphic and colorful illustrations, his work combines technology and craft to create visual story telling (or visual metaphors) through inventive imagery and surreal compositions.

-From his Brooklyn studio he explores the possibilities of his geometrical patterned, organic elements, and often circus-inspired characters, using a wide range of media: from hand-carved woodblocks, letterpress, concrete casting to laser engraving or 3D printing.
+From his Brooklyn studio, he explores the possibilities of his geometrical patterned, organic elements, and often circus-inspired characters, using construction materials in a wide range of media: from hand-cut cardboard and hand-carved woodblocks, letterpress, concrete casting to laser engraving or 3D printing.

 “Fernández’s intricate, retro-esque illustrations marry a liquid stroke with a rigid tension, which in turn projects an underlying seething mood and latent danger.
 For some reason, I’m thinking Dadaism and Salvador Dali mixed with the sixties’ London vibes and New York’s retro fashion illustrations.
 At the same time, some of his work is almost whimsical and merry; evoking images from Cirque du Soleil and old European circus posters.
 Whatever you see, you are irresistibly drawn into his world.” –thecoolhunter.net

 His work has been commissioned worlwide by agencies such as McCann Erickson, Young and Rubicam, GREY, JWT, FCB and BBDO, for clients such as Coca Cola, Microsoft Zune Originals, Honda, Camel, Lucky Strike, Swide by Dolce & Gabbana, Nylon JAPAN, Globus Department Stores, MTV, Volkswagen, to name a few.